ai-hero-dev/cohort-002-skill-building/exercises/10-human-in-the-loop-project-work/10.03-filtering-tool-groups-on-the-frontend/explainer/readme.md

 <!-- VIDEO -->

 Let's add the ability for users to tag specific apps (Calendar, Tasks, etc.) before sending messages, which gets sent as data parts alongside the message text.

+Recommendation: cherry-pick this commit if you're not that interested in frontend code.

 ### Steps To Complete